Expertium/expertium.github.io/RedditBot.md

 Of course, occasionally it would say something stupid, so I had to proofread it.
 So I ended up manually feeding it 1,272 texts and manually proofreading them (don't ask me why I can't just use their API in Python).
 This doubled the size of the dataset, from 1,272 texts to 2,544 texts.

-**But what if I need more data?**
+**Can I get more data?**

-I can take existing texts and randomly swap two consequtive sentences.
+I can take existing texts and randomly swap two adjacent (one comes after the other) sentences.
 Example:

 'I went from having 100 reviews to having 300 reviews every day.
 I am seeing the same cards over and over again.' -> 'I am seeing the same cards over and over again.
 I went from having 100 reviews to having 300 reviews every day.'

-I made it so that if a text has at least one period, a question mark, or an exclamation mark, two sentences in it will be swapped.
-This doubled the size of the dataset again, from 2,544 texts to 5,088 texts.
+I made it so that if a text has more than one sentece, two randomly chosen adjacent sentences would be swapped.
+I did it for the entire dataset (by "dataset" I mean original + ChatGPTed), this doubled the size of the dataset again, from 2,544 texts to 5,088 texts.
 Sure, short texts with just one sentence are duplicated, by meh, whatever.

+***Can I get more data?!***

+This next technique is my own invention, I haven't seen it in literature.
+I call it "filler sentence injection".
+First, I write down a bunch of filler sentences, such as "idk what to do about this", "now I'm confused", "can anyone help?", "help would be appreciated", "what are your thoughts, fellow Anki users?", "I would like to hear from experts", etc. These sentences don't change what the text is about.
+If a text is about learning steps, it will be about learning steps with or without these sentences.
+If a text is about Easy Days, it will be about Easy Days with or without these sentences, etc. Then I randomly inject one of these sentences inbetween two other sentences, or before the first sentence, or after the last sentence.
+I did this three times to obtain three more variations of the dataset (by "dataset" I mean original + ChatGPTed + original sentence swapped + ChatGPTed sentence swapped) and it quadrupled the size of the dataset, from 5,088 texts to 20,352 texts.

-***BUT WHAT IF I NEED MORE DATA?!***
+<ins>***CAN I GET MORE DATA?!***</ins>

 Ok, it's time for the final technique.
 What if instead of modifying the text, we modified the indices?
 Here's how exactly: